Willy Giummarra: CPSL

 In 1999, he played in the Southern Ontario-based Canadian Professional Soccer League with York Region Shooters.
 In his debut season with the Vaughan-based club, he was selected to the CPSL All-Star roster against the National Training Centre squad.
-He re-signed with York Region for the 2000 season where he was awarded the league's MVP award.
+He re-signed with York Region for the 2000 season, where he was awarded the league's MVP award.
 After two seasons with York Region, he was traded to Toronto Olympians for the 2001 season.
-During his tenure with the Olympians, he was selected twice to the all-star team which faced the Morocco U-23 and Portuguese side C.S.
+During his tenure with the Olympians, he was selected twice to the all-star team, which faced the Morocco U-23 and Portuguese side C.S.
 Marítimo.

 In 2002, he signed with league rivals Vaughan Sun Devils.
-He re-signed with Vaughan for the 2003 season where the club reached the CPSL Championship final.
+He re-signed with Vaughan for the 2003 season, when the club reached the CPSL Championship final.
 Following his two-year tenure with Vaughan, he moved on to play with Toronto Croatia in 2004.
 His stint with Croatia was short-lived as he played the remainder of the season with the Brampton Hitmen.